Ethical Practices in Today's Media

-As part of its mission to restore public trust in journalism, the Institute has partnered with several Pennsylvania universities to host the Keystone News Summit — an annual gathering of media professionals, journalism professors, nonprofit and profit-making news organizations, and government officials for a nuanced discussion on workable solutions to the challenges facing today’s newsrooms.
+As part of its mission to restore public trust in journalism, the Institute partners with several Pennsylvania universities to host the Keystone News Summit — an annual gathering of media professionals, journalism professors, nonprofit and profit-making news organizations, and government officials for a nuanced discussion on workable solutions to the challenges facing today’s newsrooms.
 The summit provides a critical forum for exploring new business models, fostering collaboration between news organizations, and addressing ethical concerns in contemporary journalism.

 Our Code of Ethics